amule-project/amule/trunk/MSVC Solution/README - MSVC.txt

  |
  | - wxWidgets ( wxWidgets sources, no intermediate subfolder )
  |
+ | - wxWidgets29 ( wxWidgets 2.9 sources, only required if you want to build against unstable wx 2.9 )
+ |
  | - cryptopp ( Crypto++ sources, no intermediate subfolder )
  |
  | - <amule-sources> ( aMule sources, no intermediate subfolder, can have any name )